smak-13/sophornmak/README.md

-Homework 2 - CSS and Bootstrap: Responsive Portfolio:
+Homework 2 - CSS and Bootstrap: Responsive Portfolio

 The objective of this project is to create a responsive portfolio so all web applications render well on a variety of devices and window or screen sizes.